Quickstart

 Bun.serve({ fetch: univo.fetch, port: 3000 });

-// ENDPOINT_URL is your deployed HTTP handler e.g. https://yourapplication.com/api/indexer
+// INDEXER_URL is your deployed HTTP handler e.g. https://yourapplication.com/api/indexer

 We are now successfully loading realtime blockchain events into our own storage system.
 To build on this experience we have also developed the univo dashboard.
-You can add your indexer endpoints to view all your events, view any errors encountered when indexing, and backfill historical blocks for your events.
+You can add your indexer endpoints to view all your events and backfill historical blocks at blazing-fast speeds.
 The dashboard is free to use, the only paid feature comes from backfilling historical blocks.
 We perform usage based billing where you are charged per successfully delivered block.
 View our backfill pricing for more details.

-To develop locally you can use our CLI to open the dashboard with your indexer.
+To develop locally you can use our CLI to open the dashboard using your local indexer endpoint.

 $ npx univo dev http://localhost:3000